Is French Press Coffee Right for You?

 French Press vs AeroPress

 These brew methods, while very different in size, are probably the two closest on this list.
 Both are full immersion brew methods that create powerful coffee.
 An AeroPress is a smaller, plastic chamber that uses a plastic gasket to create pressure when you plunge the water through the coffee.
-It yields a smaller, more intense coffee than the French press and its paper filter helps catch additional sediment, for a slightly cleaner cup.
+It yields a smaller, more intense coffee than the French Press and its paper filter helps catch additional sediment, for a slightly cleaner cup.

-A French press definitely makes more coffee than an Aeropress, but it generally isn’t as good for camping and travel as its little plastic buddy.
-So, if you’re going for volume, go for a French press.
+A French Press definitely makes more coffee than an Aeropress, but it generally isn’t as good for camping and travel as its little plastic buddy.
+So, if you’re going for volume, go for a French Press.
 If you’re looking for a brewed coffee that can resemble the intensity of espresso, I’d recommend the Aeropress.

 Best Coffees for French Press